povman/crud/README.md

 # crud
 A simple crud system

-The main purpose of this CRUD is show a simple implementation .
+The main purpose of this CRUD is show a simple implementation.

-The important files is only:
+The important files:

 1. crud.class.php
 2. connect.class.php